MenkeTechnologies/zpwr/README.md

 - perl
 - bash (4.0+, 3.2 not supported)
 - zinit with 65+ plugins of which 34+ are custom
-- forked powerlevel10k zsh prompt with ~dirs
+- upstream powerlevel10k zsh prompt with ~dirs via cached hash dirs and prompt_dir override
 - youcompleteme
 - ultisnips
 - supertab